 👩🍳 How to Make Beef Yaki Udon

-Start with the sauce.
-You can use a fork or whisk to make the sauce.
+We start by making the yaki udon noodle sauce.
+You can use a fork or whisk to combine the ingredients.

-I like using a whisk as it helps the sugar to mix in well with the other ingredients.
+I like using a whisk as it helps the sugar to mix consistently together.

-Once this is made, you can set it aside whilst we start cooking.
+Once the sauce is made, you can set it aside whilst we start to cook the beef.

 The beef will take 3 to 5 mins to cook depending on how thick the pieces are.
 Once it is brown with no red bits or red juices, remove it from the pan.
 If there is a lot of reside, use paper towel to mop this up a little.